David A. Kenny

 The output using sample data:

-WARNING: 1.
+WARNINGS: 1.
 With covariates, ApimDText can fail to remove missing cases on the covariates.
 The researcher should remove those cases before undertaking the analysis.
+2. Because zero is not a possible value for Other Positivity, grand-mean centering that variable should be considered.

-The focus of this study is the investigation of the effect of Other Positivity on Satisfaction and how that effect differs for Husband and Wife.
-Both the effect of own Other Positivity (actor) and the effect of partner's Other Positivity (partner) on Husband's and Wife's Satisfaction are studied.
-There are a total of 148 dyads with no missing data, each with one Husband and one Wife.
+The focus of this study is the investigation of the effect of Other Positivity on Satisfaction and how that effect differs for Wives and Husbands.
+Both the effect of own Other Positivity (actor) and the effect of partner's Other Positivity (partner) on Satisfaction for Wives and Husbands are studied.
+There are a total of 148 dyads with no missing data.
 The total number of individuals is 296.
-The means and standard deviations for Husband and Wife are presented in Table 1.
+The means and standard deviations for Wives and Husbands are presented in Table 1.
 There is one covariate that is controlled in all analyses.
-The covariate explains a statistically significant amount of variance of Satisfaction controlling for actor and partner effects (.035 proportion of the total variance for the Husband and .011 proportion for the Wife), chi square test with 1 degree of freedom equal to 6.126 (p = .013).
+The covariate explains a statistically significant amount of variance of Satisfaction controlling for actor and partner effects (.006 proportion of the total variance for the Wives and .016 proportion for the Husbands), chi square test with 1 degree of freedom equal to 9.849 (p = .002).

 RESULTS